 I started keeping a track of my own progress using a diary in 1992.
 At the time, my main aim in life was to become a writer and I had set myself the goal of writing a certain number of words each day.
 I wanted to have a record of where I was succeeding and failing.

 Around the same time I was beginning to invent my own approach to self help, self development and self improvement – Life Planning.
-A diary seemed a great place to keep my notes and thoughts; it was private and I could use the back blank pages to write up my plans.
+A diary seemed a great place to keep my notes and thoughts; it was private and I could use the blank pages at the back to write up my plans.

 The story of the first time I used the Life Planning process and it worked might sound ludicrous to the iPhone generation, but it is worth telling.
 At that time I had never owned a PC.
 My efforts to become a writer had been hampered by the shortcomings of using an ancient typewriter.
 Those who are old enough will understand these.
 I had read in the Writer’s and Artists Yearbook for 1986 that a modern writer should have one of these new fangled computer devices.